 Montgomerie, who reached as high as No. 2 in the world rankings, finished in the top 10 of a major on 10 occasions and owns the most runner-up finishes without a victory.
 The Hall of Famer finished second at the U.S. Open in 1994, 1997, and 2006, the PGA Championship in 1995, and The Open Championship in 2005.

 3. Steve Stricker recorded 13 top-10 finishes in 76 major championship starts but only finished as high as second

 In those 76 appearances, the 2021 Ryder Cup captain recorded 13 top-10s, his best finish being a runner-up at the 1998 PGA Championship at Sahalee Country Club, where he finished two strokes back of Vijay Singh.

 2. Jay Haas played 87 majors and never finished higher than third

-Nine-time PGA Tour winner Jay Haas appeared in 87 major championships from 1974 (his first two were as an amateur) to 2008 without a victory, currently putting him in a tie for the all-time lead.
+Nine-time PGA Tour winner Jay Haas appeared in 87 major championships from 1974 (his first two were as an amateur) to 2008 without a victory, putting him in second place on this list.
 Haas recorded 16 top-10 finishes in majors, including three in 1995 alone, tying for third at The Masters, tying for fourth at the U.S. Open at Shinnecock Hills, and tying for eighth at the PGA Championship at Riviera.

-Westwood, who spent 22 combined weeks at No. 1 in the Official World Golf Ranking in 2010 and 2011, has recorded 19 top-10s in major championships, including solo-second finishes at The Masters and The Open Championship in 2010, and a T-2 finish at Augusta in 2016.
+Westwood, who spent 22 combined weeks at No. 1 in the Official World Golf Ranking in 2010 and 2011, has recorded 19 top-10s in major championships, including solo-second finishes at The Masters and The Open Championship in 2010 and a T-2 finish at Augusta in 2016.